corusm/mlops-project/reports/README.md

 >
 > Answer:

---- For our project we developed several docker images: one for training and one for inference.
+--- For our project, we developed several Docker images:

-Docker image for training: Inside this container we are running three scripsts one after another (make_dataset -> train_model -> visualize).
-Link to the docker:
+Docker images for training: Inside one container, we run three scripts sequentially (make_dataset -> train_model -> visualize).
+Other images are running in the cloud.

-Docker image for inference: TODO add description (and Docker)  ---
+Docker image for inference: This Dockerfile is used to deploy an app in the cloud.

+Building all of the Dockerfiles is managed via GitHub Actions.
+Dockerfiles for training are always built.
+When the training is finished, the Docker image for deployment is built.
+Links to images: TODO

+Commands: TODO---

 ### Question 16